stamparm/dnslog/README.md

 ## Information

 Minimalistic DNS logging application.
 Captures all DNS traffic and stores its textual presentation to the `/var/log/dnslog/<date>.log.gz`.
+Created for the network forensics purposes.

 ```
 $ zcat 2018-07-12.log.gz | head